GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/deprecation-notifier/docs/modules/deprecation-notifier/en.md

 # Deprecation Notifier

-Send deprecations in the response to the query (and not only when doing introspection), under the top-level entry `extensions`.
+Send deprecations in the response to the query (and not only when doing introspection).

 ## Description